-Born in Massachusetts, Nice studied biology in college and became one of the most important women in the history of North American ornithology.
-During the 1920s, she carried out a detailed study of the birds of Oklahoma, a state which has huge areas of wide, open grassland and farmland.
+Born in Massachusetts, USA, Nice studied biology at university and became one of the most important women in the history of North American ornithology.
+During the 1920s, she carried out a detailed study of the birds of Oklahoma, a state in the centre of the USA with huge areas of wide, open grassland and farmland.
 In 1927, she moved to Ohio and began a study of her local population of Song Sparrows.
 She carefully caught and ringed all of the sparrows in her research area so that she could identify each one, and then followed their changing fortunes.
 Over the years, Nice studied many generations of sparrows and gained a valuable insight into how populations of birds develop and change.